-Want to study in French?
+Want to study in France?
 Within Europe, France is the third most popular destination for international students.

 In 2017, over 5,500 Indian students chose France to pursue higher education.

-Higher education in France is known to prepare highly skilled and talented professionals; that is highly skilled.
+Higher education in France is known to prepare highly experienced and talented professionals, highly skilled.